 Paycor can help

 If you’re planning to hire an independent contractor, it’s important to take all the pros and cons into consideration.
 If you’re not sure about how to pay them or the potential compliance challenges surrounding hiring them, let’s talk.
-We’ve got decades of experience helping businesses classify employees and freelancers in every industry.
+We’re an HCM software company with decades of experience helping businesses classify employees and freelancers in every industry.

 Buyer's Guide To HCM And Payroll Technology